Designed to help you become a school principal, this program will teach you to effectively lead, run, and manage a P-12 school.

 Submit two (2) letters of recommendation, one of which must be from the applicant’s principal or direct supervisor.
 Both recommenders must include an evaluation of the applicant’s leadership potential.
 The supervisor’s recommendation must include an evaluation of the applicant’s instructional practice and performance of students at an “effective” or “highly effective” rating as evaluated by their two most recent performance evaluations through official district documentation or verification.

 *If unable to receive supervisor verification of instructional experience and performance of students, applicants can submit 2 professional references and the last 2 years of performance evaluations showing a rating of “effective” or higher in instructional practice and performance of student sections.

 All applicants must submit to the Admissions Office official, sealed college transcripts from each institution attended.

 All applicants whose first language is not English must demonstrate competence in the English language as demonstrated in one of three ways:

 Explore the classes you'll take to fulfill this program's 34 semester credit requirement.
-For more information, a complete list of requirements, and state-specific course options, see the College Catalog.
+For more information, a complete list of requirements, and course options, see the College Catalog.